trscavo/bash-library/README.md

 $ ./install.sh $BIN_DIR $LIB_DIR
 ```

 A given target directory will be created if one doesn't already exist.
-Confirm that the files were installed:
+The following commands confirm that the files were installed:

 ```Shell
 $ ls -1 $BIN_DIR | head -n 5